 Upon receipt of the form, the registrar consults with appropriate BGU staff to ensure that the leave is approved and stipulations for return are clear.
-Students on a Leave of Absence are still considered as enrolled; therefore, the university will retain his or her room deposit for the duration of the leave.
+Students on a Leave of Absence are still considered as enrolled; therefore, the university will retain the student's room deposit for the duration of the leave.